 Recipe by KITTYGUTZ

-"Delicious pork chops simmered in a fennel, garlic and white wine sauce."
+"Delicious pork chops simmered in a fennel seed, garlic and white wine sauce."

 Watch video tips and tricks

 I made this by sauteing thin onion slices & 1 can on mushrooms in the pan before browning the chops.
 I also used garlic powder instead of garlic salt to cut down on the sodium.
 After cooking, I thickened up the sauce with about 2 tbsp of flour then spooned the sauce with onion & mushroom over some rice.
 The rice & sauce was "melt-in-your-mouth" and the chops were incredibly tender.
 I will definately make this again.
 My husband and I loved it!